vandevelden/Oasis/README.md

 run `cd contracts`
 follow up instructions on readme and make sure the contracts and the local chain is up.

+ganache-cli must be running
+use remix to interact with smart contracts.

 ## Oasis Admin Console

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.